jleyba/js-dossier/README.md

     compiler.
 These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

+ * `externModules` A list of .js files to include as CommonJS extern module definitions.
+Each module may be required in source by the file's base name, excluding the extension.
+For example, 'extern/libfoo.js' would provide the extern definition for the import `require('libfoo');`

  * `moduleFilters` List of regular expressions for modules that should be excluded from generated documentation, even if found in the type graph.
 The provided expressions will be to the _absolute_ path of the source file for